Georgia national rugby union team: Notable former players

 Ilia Zedginidze – Played as a Number 8 and was a lineout specialist.
 A member of their inaugural World Cup side in 2003, he captained Georgia in the 2007 tournament, but was forced out of the squad because of an injury.
 This injury ultimately led to him announcing his retirement from international rugby, after gaining 48 caps.
 He returned to the squad in late 2008, playing against Scotland A and taking part in the 2009 European Nations Cup, where he scored a game-saving try against Portugal on 14 February 2009.

 Malkhaz Urjukashvili – Moved to France, where he has been playing.
 He is one of the best players and scorers for Georgia, holding currently 65 caps for his National Team, with 18 tries and 300 points.
 His first match was a 29–15 win over Croatia, in Tbilisi, at 12 October 1997, aged only 17 years old.
 This made him one of the youngest players ever to be capped at international rugby level.
 He was present at the 2003 Rugby World Cup, playing three matches and scoring 9 points.
 In the game against England, he kicked a long range penalty that registered as Georgia's first Rugby World Cup points (England eventually won the game 84–6).
 He was called once again for the 2007 Rugby World Cup, playing in all the four matches and scoring one conversion.
 He continued to be a valuable player in the 2011 Rugby World Cup qualification, the third Georgia gained in a row.

+Award winners

+The following Georgia players have been recognised at the World Rugby Awards since 2001: